 The Atlantic Forest Southeast Reserves are located in the Brazilian states of Paraná and São Paulo.
-The protected areas that constitute the site contain great biological wealth and represent one of the largest and best-preserved domains of the Brazilian Atlantic Forest, and one of the most threatened biomes of the world.
+The protected areas that constitute the site contain great biological wealth, representing one of the largest and best-preserved domains of the Brazilian Atlantic Forest and one of the most threatened biomes of the world.

 The Atlantic Forest Southeast Reserves, in the states of Paraná and São Paulo, contain some of the best and most extensive examples of Atlantic forest in Brazil.
 The 25 protected areas that make up the site (some 470,000 ha or 1,161,400 acres in total) display the biological wealth and evolutionary history of the last remaining Atlantic forests.

 The region, which has a large number of rare and endemic species, is exceptionally varied.
 From mountains covered by dense forests, down to wetlands, coastal islands with isolated mountains and dunes, the area comprises a rich natural environment of great scenic beauty.